ToF-/LearningForth/CPTTRN8/README.md

         OVER OVER ZONE
         CELLS ZONES + @ EXECUTE ;

-The diagonal character is computed the same way.
+The diagonal character is also found using a table.

     CREATE DIAGS       SLASH C,   BACKSLASH C,   BACKSLASH C,       SLASH C,